gabrr/graphql/README.md

-This is a project to learn how to use Jest as tool for TDD
+This is a project to learn how to use GraphQl